vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 [portal.vipps.no](https://portal.vipps.no)
 under the "Utvikler" ("Developer") tab.

-This is just the st art.
+This is just the start.
 Please let us know what you think and suggest improvements.

 # Reminders

 We have mentioned some things before, and take this opportunity to remind you:

-#$ Optional HTTP Headers ℹ️
+## Optional HTTP Headers ℹ️

 We recommend using the following _optional_ HTTP headers for all requests to the [Vipps eCom API](https://github.com/vippsas/vipps-ecom-api/)